celo-org/docs/docs/learn/celo-resources.md

 # Celo Resources

-Stay up to date on the latest Celo resources.

----

 The Celo community is always creating new resources to help you learn about Celo.

 ## **Code Examples**